-Subgrantee: A governmental agency or non-profit organization that the Subreipient engages to assist in implementing this program.
+Subgrantee: A governmental agency or non-profit organization that the Subrecipient engages to assist in implementing this program.

-Subrecipient: Public corporations, public trusts, political subdivisions, and non-profit organizations and Community Development Financial Institutions that OCD engages to implement the SBL program.
+Subrecipient: Public corporations, public trusts, political subdivisions, and non-profit organizations and Community Development Financial Institutions that OCD engages to implement the RSBL.
 Subrecipients may also be referred to as the lenders of the program.